mobyinc/Cathode/README.md

 systems.**

 # Cathode
-Cathode is a gem for Rails projects that generates API boilerplate for REST applications.
+Cathode is a gem for Rails projects that generates API boilerplate for resourceful applications.

 ## Features
-* Automatically generate endpoints (routes + controllers) for common RESTful
+* Generate endpoints for common CRUD actions:
-  actions:
   * Listing resources, optionally filtered and paginated
   * Finding a single resource
   * Creating a new resource